httpdss/structkit/docs/schema.md

 2. Consider schema caching in your IDE
 3. Limit schema complexity for large configurations

-This schema system ensures your STRUCT configurations are valid and provides a better development experience through IDE integration.
+This schema system ensures your StructKit configurations are valid and provides a better development experience through IDE integration.